Naereen/Free-dictionnaries-for-Pictionnary/README.md

 - Do you want to add a list of domain-specific words? (see this example of [words from Star Trek](https://github.com/coco33920/Star-Trek-Pictionnary/blob/master/startrek_pictionnary_en.txt)) Please do the same!

 ### Sources?
+- [@coco33920/Star-Trek-Pictionnary](https://github.com/coco33920/Star-Trek-Pictionnary/) for words from the Star Trek universe
 - TODO

 ---